Maryland Health Care Sustainability Leadership Council Elects Top Officers

 HCSLC is comprised of health care providers who want to lead the development of environmental and sustainability health efforts in Maryland through forward thinking, piloting of new ideas, modeling behaviors, and setting examples for others to follow.
 The pioneering work of HCSLC will include providing guidance and advice to sustainability professionals working in Maryland, charting the course for collaborative statewide sustainability efforts, and offering insights to creating a more vigorous marketplace.

-Seventy-five percent of Maryland’s hospitals have “green teams,” staff committees who are dedicated to reducing the environmental impact of their workplace.
+Maryland’s hospitals have “green teams,” staff committees who are dedicated to reducing the environmental impact of their workplace.
 A desire among many of these health care employees to work collaboratively facilitated the creation of HCSLC.
 Fourteen hospitals sent representatives to HCSLC’s inaugural meeting; 40 were participating by the third.

 Her involvement with the green movement at Johns Hopkins Hospital (as co-founder and chair of their green team) and with Maryland Hospitals for a Healthy Environment, an initiative housed at University of Maryland School of Nursing, has readied Colleen Cusick to lead HCSLC in developing and implementing more sustainable practices at Maryland’s hospitals.
 “The HCSLC is an incredible opportunity to forge a realistic path for hospitals,” says Cusick.
 “I am fully committed to the HCSLC and what it can achieve with the assistance of all the members.”